daimonie/airflow-dbt-training/presentation/day_three.md

 ## Part 1: Incremental Models

-Yesterday we built our gold mart:
+Yesterday we built a Gold mart:

 ```sql
 WITH avg_prices AS (
   SELECT